Skip to main content

 DIY · Artificial Turf

 A small DIY turf area — dog run, side yard, kids' play zone under 300 sq ft — is a real weekend project.
 Bigger than that, you're racing the Arizona sun and the seam adhesive's open time.
-This is the real spec we use on every install: the right base, the right adhesive, the right infill, in the right order.
+This guide covers the general approach we take on installs: base sized for the site, the right adhesive, the right infill, in the right order.

-The honest version: The difference between pro turf and bad DIY turf isn't the turf — it's the base, the seams, and the infill.
-Quarter minus (not ABC) at the right depth, urethane seam adhesive (not 'all-purpose'), and infill installed in two passes with a power broom between.
-Get those three right and yours will look like ours.
+The honest version: The difference between a clean install and a rough one usually isn't the turf — it's the base, the seams, and the infill.
+Use a base material sized for your site (final material, depth, and compaction depend on the property, intended use, drainage requirements, and manufacturer instructions), a proper urethane seam adhesive, and infill installed in multiple passes with a power broom between.

 01